-Fennet Habte is an intern at the Global Public Policy Institute (GPPi) in Berlin, where she contributes to the institute’s work on peace and security.
-Fennet is interested in gender and reconciliation in international conflicts, regional politics in the Horn of Africa, and feminist foreign policy.
-Her research focuses on the use of Black and postcolonial feminisms in analyzing questions of women, peace and security.
+Fennet Habte is a research associate at the Global Public Policy Institute (GPPi) in Berlin, where she contributes to the institute’s work on peace and security.
+Currently, she is researching digital threats to elections in Africa and feminist approaches to crisis prevention, stabilization and peacebuilding as part of the Stabilization Lab.
+Fennet is interested in gender and reconciliation in conflicts, regional politics in the Horn of Africa, open source intelligence (OSINT) for human rights investigations, and feminist foreign policy.
+Her research focuses on the use of Black and postcolonial feminisms in analyzing questions of gender, peace and security.

-Fennet is completing her undergraduate degree in political science at the Free University in Berlin and spent the past year at the University of California, Berkeley.
+Fennet holds a bachelor’s degree in political science at the Free University in Berlin and spent a year at the University of California, Berkeley.
 Her studies have been supported by the German Academic Exchange Service and the Heinrich Böll Foundation.